 Following our article “Should I Repeat my Leaflet Distribution in the Same Area?“, here we give you some ideas on how to apply this strategy in using leaflet distribution campaigns.

 In general, you should work to a timescale that is short enough that people receiving your leaflets will remember receiving them before but not so short that they will feel that they are being bombarded with them.
-A six-week schedule would probably be ideal for most products/services but as discussed this can be as short as 4 weeks and as long a 8 weeks.
+An eight-week schedule would probably be ideal for most products/services but as discussed this can be as short as 6 weeks and as long a 12 weeks.

 There are, however, no hard and fast rules to this so the best way to understand the frequency with which your leaflets distribution should be repeated is to test the response rates and find the timescale that works best for you.